learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 A teaching assistant is holding office hours so students can make appointments.
 She has 6 appointments scheduled today, 3 by male students, and 3 by female students.

-Create a NumPy array of possible outcomes in the same way as we did in the "throwing a dice twice" exercise.
+Create a NumPy array of all possible orders of three male and three female students in which the teaching assistant can see students by appointment.
+Create this NumPy array in the same way as we did in the "throwing a dice twice" exercise.
 It will be quite a bit of typing, as your resulting NumPy array will have a shape (20,6)!

 ```python